 The header navigation bar is the first place your customer looks.
 It contains the most important and frequently used links.
 As per our design psychology article, it’s an important entry point which sets the tone for the rest of the visit.

 Visitors expect the first item on the header to be the site logo with a link back to the home page.

 Test 1 : Clicking the logo returns you to the homepage.

-Test 2 : Logo displays correctly on all devices, browsers and operating systems and in portrait / landscape orientations. (a general test which applies to all design elements so we won’t repeat it for each section).
+Test 2 : Logo displays correctly on all devices, browsers and operating systems and in portrait / landscape orientations.

 So, for example, sites like The Iconic have :-